-(1) Includes money market funds associated with the Company's overnight investment sweep account.
+(1) Includes money market funds associated with the Company's overnight investment sweep account and collateralized letter of credit.

 Transfers to/from Levels 1, 2 and 3 are recognized at the beginning of the reporting period.
 There were no transfers between levels during the period.
-On September 30, 2022, the closing trading price of the public warrants was \$1.07 per warrant.
+On March 31, 2023, the closing trading price of the public warrants was \$1.42 per warrant.